Skip to content

 On the feminine plural suffix attached to a masculine noun the scholars are silent.
 A single, unique feminine construct לִּילִ֔ית Lilith (#3917) called by many a "night-demon" or "night-creature", appears in a prophecy:

-The masculine plural for nights, laylim does not exist in the Hebrew.
+The masculine plural for nights, laylim does not exist anywhere in the Hebrew.
 The suffix is not understood.
 Brown-Driver-Briggs says, “probably לילי and ending הָ radical, and not ה locative.”
 Yet others have suggested that it is directional/locative and suppose it to mean at night.
 Night is not a place but a condition as is the day.
 But in the Hebrew "day" and "night" are found with definite articles that cannot be overlooked.
 “Night” is found with the definite article, i.e. the Night, about 107 times, to reveal a definite place or object.
 See Gesenius, Real and Supposed remains of Early Case Endings.

 According to Gesenius, “the accusative form is preserved in Hebrew most certainly and clearly in the (usually toneless) ending ־ָהThis is appended to the substantive: (a) Most commonly to express direction towards an object, or motion to a place, e.g. יָ֫מָּה seaward, westward, קֵ֫דְמָה eastward, צָפ֫וֹנָה northward, אַשּׁ֫וּרָה to Assyria, בָּבֶ֫לָה to Babylon, חֶ֫רָה (from הַר) to the mountain, Gn 1410, אַ֫רְצָה to the earth, בַּ֫יְתָה to the house, תִּרְצָ֫תָה to Tirzah”